10 best all-inclusive resorts for solo female travelers (2026 guide)

 Is Palinuro worth visiting?

-Absolutely.
-Palinuro is one of those Italian coastal towns that perfectly blend nature, history, and authenticity.
 I grew up in Naples and had heard about the beauty of the Cilento coast since childhood, especially summer vacations in Palinuro, which are iconic for many Neapolitans.
 Yet somehow, I had never been there until recently.
-That changed thanks to the Dialoghi Mediterranei cultural project, which brought me and other travel creators to explore this region.

 “Dialoghi Mediterranei – The Places of Taste, the Time of Storytelling” is a cultural and tourism project funded by the Campania Region.
 Its goal is to promote Cilento as the living cradle of the UNESCO Mediterranean Diet.
 The initiative involves six municipalities across the coast and inland areas, connecting traditions, rituals, flavors, and landscapes into one shared narrative of identity.
 Through widespread events, experiential itineraries, and the active participation of local communities, the project encourages slow and authentic tourism — one that brings together those who preserve these lands and those who explore them, turning each visit into an experience of connection and discovery.